macleen/JS-LightWeight/README.md

 ## Components

    -  **Helpers**\
-     Some helpers, those which are believed to be most needed in applications are redesigned or created\
+     Some helpers, those which are believed to be most needed in applications are redesigned or created

    -  **Storage engine**\
      (local and cross session) using the native Browser API (session and local storage API)\
      2 MB to 10 MB size of data can be stored on the client machine depending on the browser\
-     for chrome: Web storage APIs (Local & Session ) remain fixed at 5 MB\
+     for chrome: Web storage APIs (Local & Session ) remain fixed at 5 MB

    - **Async pipelining**\
      Using promise chaining ( sequential function queue execution )\
-     Queue can be executed **forward(FIFO), backward(LIFO) or random** very usefull in currying/function composition\
+     Queue can be executed **forward(FIFO), backward(LIFO) or random**\
+     very usefull in currying, partial functions and function composition\
      could also be coupled to any async API such as ajax or the fetch API\

 ---------------------------------------------------------